Rohon–Beard cell

 Rohon–Beard neurons develop on the border between the ectoderm epidermal (surface) and neuroectoderm, first in the order of receptor neurons.

-In most species Rohon–Beard cells disappear during the course of ontogenetic development (e.g. in zebrafish during the first two to four weeks of development, at the late larval, early juvenile stage to be, replaced by a dorsal root ganglion of spinal nerves) by apoptosis.
+The old paradigm described Rohon–Beard cells as transient during the course of ontogenetic development (e.g. in zebrafish during the first two to four weeks of development, at the late larval, early juvenile stage to be, replaced by a dorsal root ganglion of spinal nerves) and being eliminated by apoptosis.
+However, recent work re-examined the question and determined that the entire complement of Rohon-Beard neurons does not disappear in zebrafish, and persist until at least juvenile stages.
+Furthermore, Rohon-Beard neurons did not show any signs of canonical programmed cell death.

-John Beard and Joseph Victor Rohon first described these cells, independently of each other.